Congenital Hip Dysplasia

-As we review some of the specific common congenital and acquired afflictions of the immature hip it is important to keep the structural differences between the skeletally immature and skeletally mature hip in focus, as it will help clarify the etiology of the pathology discussed.
+As we review some of the specific common congenital and acquired afflictions of the immature hip it is important to keep the structural differences between skeletally immature and mature hip in focus as it will help clarify the etiology of the pathology discussed.

-This InBrief will limit discussion to Congenital Hip Dysplasia.
-A broader discussion, “A Summary of some Common Congenital and Acquired Afflictions of the Immature Hip” will be presented in FibonacciMD in the next one to two months.
+This InReview will limit discussion to Congenital Hip Dysplasia.
+A broader discussion, “A Summary of some Common Congenital and Acquired Afflictions of the Immature Hip” will be presented in FibonacciMD in the near future.

 Causes and Risk Factors